Foreign income tax offsets (FITOs)

 - There is a venture capital tax concession applicable to an 'early stage venture capital limited partnership' (ESVCLP).
 The thresholds for qualification include requirements that, amongst other things, the committed capital of the ESVCLP must be at least AUD 10 million but not exceed AUD 200 million, the investments made must fall within prescribed parameters as to size and proportion of total capital, and the ESVCLP must have an investment plan approved by Innovation Australia.
 Where the thresholds for their application are met, the ESVCLP provisions provide flow-through tax treatment to domestic and foreign partners, with the income and capital received by the partners exempt from taxation.
 As the income is tax exempt, the investor is not able to deduct investment losses.

-- The taxable income derived from offshore banking transactions by an authorised offshore banking unit in Australia is taxed at the rate of 10%.
+- The taxable income derived from offshore banking transactions by an authorised offshore banking unit (OBU) in Australia is taxed at the rate of 10%, but only in relation to assessments for the 2022/23 and earlier income years (note that the OBU regime has effectively been closed to new entrants since October 2018).

 - Refundable tax offsets are available to companies for certain expenditure incurred in Australia in producing specified classes of film or undertaking specified post, digital, or special effects production activities in respect of specified classes of films.
 The concessions are only available to a company that is either an Australian resident or a non-resident carrying on business through an Australian PE and which has been issued with an Australian Business Number (ABN).
 The availability of the offsets is subject to a number of conditions, including meeting registration and minimum spend requirements.
 The rate of the offset varies from 16.5% to 40%, depending upon the nature of the relevant film and activities undertaken.

 - The Junior Minerals Exploration Incentive (JMEI) enables eligible minerals exploration companies to generate tax credits for new shareholders by giving up a portion of their tax losses from greenfield mineral exploration expenditure, which can then be distributed to shareholders.
-The scheme applies from 1 July 2017 until 30 June 2021, with total credits limited to AUD 100 million.
+The scheme has applied since 1 July 2017 and now extends until 30 June 2025.

-In addition, temporary capital investment incentives for businesses with an aggregated turnover of up to AUD 500 million have been introduced as part of the Federal Government’s economic response to COVID-19.
+In addition, temporary capital investment incentives for businesses with an aggregated turnover of up to AUD 5 billion have been introduced as part of the Federal Government’s economic response to COVID-19.
 See the Deductions section for more information.

 R&D tax offset

-For income years commencing before 1 July 2021, companies with an annual turnover of less than AUD 20 million can access a 43.5% refundable R&D tax offset.
-Companies with a turnover of at least AUD 20 million have access to a non-refundable 38.5% tax offset.
-The rate of the R&D tax offset is reduced to the company tax rate for that portion of an entity's notional R&D deductions that exceed AUD 100 million in the income year.
+For income years commencing from 1 July 2021, companies with an annual turnover of less than AUD 20 million can access a refundable R&D tax offset at a rate 18.5% above the claimant company's tax rate (previously it was a fixed rate of 43.5%).
+Companies with a turnover of at least AUD 20 million have access to a non-refundable tax offset at a rate equal to the claimant company's tax rate plus 8.5% for R&D expenditure between 0% and 2% R&D intensity and 16.5% for R&D expenditure above 2% R&D intensity; intensity is measured as the company's R&D expenditure as a proportion of total expenses for the year (previously it was a fixed rate of 38.5%).
+The rate of the R&D tax offset is reduced to the company tax rate for that portion of an entity's notional R&D deductions that exceed AUD 150 million in the income year (AUD 100 million for income years commencing prior to 1 July 2021).

 Generally, only genuine R&D activities undertaken in Australia qualify for the R&D tax incentive.
 However, R&D activities conducted overseas also qualify in limited circumstances where the activities cannot be undertaken in Australia.
 Special grant programmes also may be available to assist corporations in the conduct of certain R&D in Australia.
 These grants are awarded on a discretionary basis.